 Bus 100E

-The bus makes three main stops in Budapest’s center: Kálvin tér, Astoria, and Deák Ferenc tér, all within close proximity to each other.
-From any of these stops, you can easily reach your accommodation.
+The bus makes three main stops in the city centre: Kálvin tér, Astoria, and Deák Ferenc tér, all conveniently located near major accommodations and metro lines.

-Depending on traffic, the journey from the airport to the city center on bus 100E typically takes between 25 and 40 minutes.
+Depending on traffic, the ride from the airport to the centre takes between 25 and 40 minutes.

 Can You Pay by Card for the Bus 100E at Budapest Airport?